Charlotte Wells

-Charlotte Wells (born 13 June 1987) is a Scottish director, writer, and producer.
-She is known for her feature film debut Aftersun (2022), which premiered in 2022 during Critics' Week at Cannes Film Festival, receiving 121 nominations and 33 awards, including Gotham and British Independent Film Awards.
+Charlotte Wells (born 13 June 1987) is a Scottish filmmaker.
+She is known for her feature film debut Aftersun (2022), which premiered in 2022 at the Cannes Film Festival, receiving 121 nominations and 33 awards, including Gotham and British Independent Film Awards.
 Wells has worked on numerous other films, such as Blue Christmas (2017), and her films have screened at festivals worldwide.

 Early life and education

-Wells was born in Edinburgh.
-She attended secondary school at the independent George Heriot's School.
+Wells was born in Edinburgh, and attended secondary school at the independent George Heriot's School.
 Wells did not live with her father, who died when she was 16, but remembers him as a very involved parent, despite the living situation.
-The father-daughter dynamic was a frequent topic of conversation after her first feature-film debut Aftersun, a film about a father and daughter.
+Wells has explored the father-daughter dynamic in her filmography.
+She has called Aftersun an autobiographical account of her grief over her father's death.

-Wells was interested in film from a young age, but did not initially pursue it.
+Wells was interested in film from an early age, but did not initially pursue it.
 She graduated with a Bachelor of Arts in Classics from King's College London and a Master of Arts from Oxford University.
 She went into finance and rediscovered film through helping Callum Just, a school friend, run Digital Orchard, a post-production and DIT agency.
 She used this experience to apply to New York University's joint business and film graduate program with the intention of becoming a producer.
 She completed a dual Master of Fine Arts and Master of Business Administration at Tisch School of the Arts and the Stern School.

 Career

 Early career

 Before starting her career in the film industry as a producer, Wells helped run Digital Orchard, a company specializing in film, finishing images, developing film, and digital imaging.
-At NYU, she began her ventures into filmmaking, creating three short films.
+While enrolled at NYU, where she originally intended to be a producer, Wells wrote and directed three short films.

 Tuesday (2015)

-Tuesday follows a 16-year-old learning to cope with a big loss, introducing the themes of family and trauma characteristic of Wells's films.
+Tuesday follows a 16-year-old girl who is learning to cope with a big loss, introducing the themes of fatherhood and personal trauma characteristic of Wells's films.
 The girl (Megan McGill) goes to her deceased father's residence and grieves her loss.
 The film presumably takes place in Scotland and reflects Wells's experience of her father's death when she was 16.
 The film earned Wells the Best Writer Nominee at BAFTA Scotland New Talent Awards 2016.